 There were strange liquid-filled bubbles we were instructed to carefully place on the tongue, then press against the palate, making tastes explode in your mouth.
 What looked like a slice of lime was actually a slice of frozen mojito placed in a lime peel.

 Familiar ingredients were transformed into unrecognizable things like balls of foam or chips.
 All tastes were new and everything was surprise and joy!

 The restaurant’s webpage: lacandelaresto.com

 Indonesia has a wonderful food tradition of grilled and well zested meat and fish.
 And we were presented with all sorts of variations on this theme in the restaurant of Cubadac Paradiso Village, a secluded lodge on the west coast of Sumatra.

 At meal time a bell is rung and all guests rush in and are seated simultaneously at a large round table, and are introduced to 8-10 courses the chef has decided upon that day.
 Grilled fish, crabs, vegetable stews, deep fried stuff, and above all the Indonesian national dish Beef Rendang, that we immediately fell in love with.

 Pictured above is a great meal that we were offered visitng a community of the indigenous Kitchwa people.
 There are bits to taste of many typical jungle foods, grilled fish from the river, a piece of yuca, some salad of unknown origin.
 And mid-left in the picture, the clou of the plate.
 A grilled fat larvae that’s found on the palms in the forest.
 We had seen these larvae alive in the market in Coca, and also watched them being put on wood skewers and grilled.

-Most of our fellow travellers left this delicacy on the plate, and so does V. But I cant resist a bite and it’s so good I eat it all.
-It tastes quite similar to crayfish, and has the same kind of texture.
+Most of our travel companions leave this delicacy untouched on the plate, and so does V. But I can’t resist a bite and it’s so good I eat it all.
+It tastes quite similar to crayfish, and has a similar texture.